Past & Present

 Today the winery is run by young sisters Sofia and Lucila Pescarmona, third generation of the winemaking family

 During the following decades Lagarde focused on defining its particular style of wines.
 Striving to consistently innovate Lagarde was the first Latin American producer to plant non-traditional varieties such as Viognier and Moscato Bianco, adding to its unique style.
-Since 1999, the wines have been under the dedicated supervision of winemaker, Juan Roby, who along with the Pescarmonas enjoy creating high-quality wine made from grapes grown exclusively on our winery-run vineyards.

 Today the winery and estate are run by third generation Pescarmonas, sisters Sofia and Lucila Pescarmona.
 Under their direction, Lagarde creates exceptional terroir character wines that reflect a strong sustainable commitment to the land and its people.